kemapak/blog/code-review/topics/comments.md

 - Using documentation comments like JSDocs or JavaDocs for our methods, functions, classes are required.
 This is necessary to help our fellow engineers who will use our code.
 [2](#cite02)

-- Finally, if you need and only must write a comment, it must be clearly explain the indent!
+- Finally, if you need and only must write a comment, it must be clearly explain the intent!

 ## References
 1. <a id="cite01"></a>Clean Code by Robert C. Martin, Comments